Pierre-Jules Cavelier

-Pierre-Jules Cavelier (30 August 1814, in Paris – 28 January 1894, in Paris) was a French academic sculptor.
+Pierre-Jules Cavelier (/fr/; 30 August 1814, in Paris – 28 January 1894, in Paris) was a French academic sculptor.

 Biography

 The son of a silversmith and furniture maker, Cavelier was born in Paris.
 He was a student of the sculptors David d'Angers and the painter Paul Delaroche, Cavelier won the Prix de Rome in 1842 with a plaster statue of Diomedes Entering the Palladium.
 The young sculptor lived at the Villa Medici from 1843-47.

 Appointed in 1864 Professor at the École des beaux-arts, he trained many students there, including René Rozet, Édouard Lantéri, Hippolyte Lefèbvre, Louis-Ernest Barrias, Eugène Guillaume, Fernand Hamar, the British Alfred Gilbert and the American George Grey Barnard, as well as conducting his own prolific career as a sculptor.